oauth-io/oauth-phonegap/README.md

 Contributing
 ============

+**Issues**

+Feel free to post issues if you have problems while using this SDK.

+**Pull requests**

 You are welcome to fork and make pull requests.
-We will be happy to review them and include them in the code if they bring nice improvements :)
+We appreciate the time you spend working on this project and we will be happy to review your code and merge it if it brings nice improvements :)

+If you want to do a pull request, please mind these simple rules :

+- *One feature per pull request*
+- *Write lear commit messages*
+- *Unit test your feature* : if it's a bug fix for example, write a test that proves the bug exists and that your fix resolves it.
+- *Write a clear description of the pull request*

+If you do so, we'll be able to merge your pull request more quickly :)

 Testing the SDK
 ===============